3rd grade fiction reading comprehension worksheets

 Third graders read longer stories and reach past the literal: what a character feels, why they act, and what the story is mostly about.
-The proof-in-the-text habit stays central; the questions just start asking about things the author shows rather than tells.
+The proof-in-the-text habit stays central; the questions ask about things the author shows rather than tells.

-Free printable PDF, aligned to Common Core RL.3.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RL.3.1.

 The kind of passages you'll get